codophilic/Learn-Java/Memory Management.md

 - The Buffer class in Java NIO (New I/O) provides the foundation for working with buffers.
 It's an abstract class with subclasses for different primitive data types (e.g., ByteBuffer, CharBuffer, IntBuffer).
 - transient
 - singleton class in java
-- iterator and iterable
+- iterator and iterable and enumerator
 - logging

-comparator and comparable with PriorityQueue for custom ordering `comparator` (we will see this later). how to use Collections.synchronize to arraylist which are not thread safe.
+comparator and comparable with PriorityQueue for custom ordering `comparator` (we will see this later). how to use Collections.synchronize to arraylist which are not thread safe. list set queue map for all there are different methods.
+- final in psvm and some more things